CryptoManufaktur-io/vouchdirk-gcp/README.md

 ```
 - Copy `backend.conf.sample` to `backend.conf` and set the Bucket name and Prefix for Terraform state data.
 - Copy `terraform.tfvars.sample` to `terraform.tfvars` and modify as needed.
-- Copy `prometheus-custom.yml.sample` to `prometheus-custom.yml` and modify as needed.
+- TO REMOVE ONCE PROMETHEUS IS REPLACED WITH GRAFANA AGENT: Copy `prometheus-custom.yml.sample` to `prometheus-custom.yml` and modify as needed.
 Prometheus is not exposed in this use case and remote write is expected.
+- Copy `prometheus-custom-agent.yml.sample` to `prometheus-custom-agent.yml` and modify as needed.
+Grafana agent will scrape prometheus metrics and remote write to a server with the details provided on this file.
+- Copy `promtail-lokiurl.yml.sample` to `promtail-lokiurl.yml` and modify as needed.
+Grafana agent will collect logs of pods running in the kubernetes and send them to remote loki using the details on this file.
 - Initialize terraform:
 ```shell
 terraform init -backend-config=backend.conf